Totilarson/CorePy/README.md

 # Corebox_Crop.py
 ```
 - This code does take trial and error to get the bounding parameters correct
-- line 36 Corebeta['CoreBox_crop_points'] are stored for each core and need to be adjusted
+- line 37 Corebeta['CoreBox_crop_points'] are stored for each core in the Corebeta .json file.
+They need to be adjusted depending on the core box photos
-- line 17: core_depth = 3978.
-This is adjusted to match core box photos.
-Problem with this is that corebox depth gaps screw up the numbering
+- Core depths are collected from the file name.
+The file name structure is: PublicCore_3978.jpg where 3978 refers to the top depth of the box.
+- top and bottom depths for each core tube are calculated based on the box top depth, core tube length, and number of tubes in a box.
+This data is stored in the corebeta .json file
 - Corebox photos are unique and it takes time to get this part correct
 - the output are coretubes that are depth referenced
 ```